Rorywork/pokemon-master/README.md

 ## UX

-The goal of Pokemon Master is to provide a fun, entertaining way of testing your knowledge of the differen Pokemon.
+The goal of Pokemon Master is to provide a fun, entertaining way of testing your knowledge of the different Pokemon.
 You are given an image fo the Pokemon from behind and up to three clues to work it out.
-It is perfect for procrastinating at work, keeping the kids entertained or providing your daily dose of nostaligia.
+It is perfect for procrastinating at work, keeping the kids entertained or providing your daily dose of nostalgia.
 It is designed for Pokemon fans of all ages.

 #### Player Goals

-* Improve the players knowledge of the different types of Pokemon
+* Improve the player's knowledge of the different types of Pokemon
 * Provide an entertaining and visually rich experience
 * Fun to play
 * In future will allow the player to compete with friends.

 #### Business Goals

-* Provide an initial game which can be expanded upon for release to public in future.
+* Provide an initial game that can be expanded upon for release to the public in the future.
 * Gain experience using an API, which will be beneficial for future endeavors.

 #### Ideal User